 2.2 Village Green Applications which were submitted as long as 6 years ago are still outstanding in respect of six parcels of Council-owned land.
 All of these applications are pending consideration by the County Council thereby creating uncertainty from a strategic asset management perspective.
-Therefore officers are engaged in ongoing discussions with the County Council to clarify the decision-making processes and the associated timescales.
-As part of this engagement officers may need to provide evidence and take necessary steps to protect the Council's interests as land owner.
-In accordance with relevant legislation a landowner can submit a landowner statement to protect its interests.
-The latter action has been taken in respect of the land parcels referred to and will extend to other Council-owned land as considered appropriate in consultation with the relevant Portfolio Holder.
+More specifically your officers consider that these sites have the potential to realise capital receipts of well over £5m with properly planned development that would deliver hundreds of much needed dwellings into the local market; these opportunities are being stifled by the VGA process.
+Therefore officers are engaged in ongoing discussions with the County Council about the undetermined applications to clarify the decision-making processes and the associated timescales to protect the Council's interests as land owner.